sterwill/pufflux/README.md

 that wifi-enabled microcontrollers are cheap and easy to get, I decided to rebuild version 2 around it.
 In version 2 there's only the lamp software, because it can do all its own weather forecast work when it's connected to wifi.

 You can find the code for version 1 in the "v1" branch.
+There's a lot of Java in v1, including out-of-date dependencies.  v2 is just C/C++ for the microcontroller.

 # SSL Certificates